mommy003/MSML/README.md

 # MSML
 The MSML package has the capability to identify the best-performing model using all available features.
-To utilize this package, three sets of data—training, validation, and test datasets—are required, each having an equal number of columns.
+To utilize this package, three sets of data, training, validation, and test datasets—are required, each having an equal number of columns.
 During the evaluation process, we applied a modified version of the recursive feature elimination (RFE) algorithm.
 RFE is a widely adopted feature selection technique in the context of machine learning and data analysis.

 # INSTALLATION
 To use MSML: